William Croft Dickinson: Children's fiction and ghost stories

 Alongside his academic writings, Dickinson was an accomplished author of children's fantasy stories as well as traditional ghost stories for readers of all ages, publishing a number of books during his time in the Fraser Chair.

 In 2017, Dickinson's collection Dark Encounters: A Collection of Ghost Stories was republished by Birlinn Books.

 Honours

-Dickinson was conferred with a honorary degree of Doctor of Letters by the University of St Andrews in 1952.
+Dickinson was conferred with an honorary degree of Doctor of Letters by the University of St Andrews in 1952.
 He was made a CBE in the 1963 New Year honours list, just months before his sudden death.